pyscripter/toml-delphi/readme.md

 ###  Features:
  - [TOML v1.0.0](https://toml.io/en/v1.0.0) compliant.
  - Passes all 734 (valid/invalid) [official validation tests](https://github.com/toml-lang/toml-test).
  - Fast.
-Single stream tokenizer and lexer which doesn't use regex.
+Single stream tokenizer and lexer, that doesn't use regex.
- - Converts TOML documents to Delphi's RTL TJSONObject, thus allowing ease traversal, manipulation and query of the generated documents
+ - Converts TOML documents to Delphi's TJSONObject, thus allowing for easy traversal, manipulation and query of the generated documents
  - Inlcudes TTOMLWriter for converting TJSONObjects back to TOML.
  - Provides for easy (de)serialization of Delphi objects and records from/to TOML.